IORose/Windy-Disk-Creator/README.md

 >![Windy Disk Creator Alpha](https://i.imgur.com/lJDhgtI.png)

-This application is the Alpha version of Software, which is currently in active development.

     Requirements:
         * Mac OS X Yosemite 10.10 and up.
         * Windows 10 / 8.1 / 8 / 7 .iso Image.